| |

 Paw-Paw Sorbet

-This will probably be the easiest and shortest dessert recipe in the world, but I still want to include it on the blog because of how crazy delicious this thing is.
+This will probably be the easiest and shortest dessert recipe in the world, but I still want to include it on the blog because of how insanely delicious this thing is.
 A heavenly sorbet made with only one ingredient – paw-paws.

 paw-paw sorbet